 Employment in NZ: what to look for in a job contract

-We know they look boring, but you really do need to read your employment agreement.
+We know it’s boring, but you really do need to read your employment agreement.

 It’s a great feeling when a shiny, new employment agreement lands in your inbox.
 You’ve worked hard, and your job search is nearly over!